qrvey/partner-portal/docs/embedding/api/tutorial.md

 ### Option 2: Get the user list

-To obtain a previously created “userid”, you can also call the API to get the list of users already in your Qrvey system.
+To obtain a previously created “userid”, you can also call the API to get the list of users already in your Qrvey Platform.

 In Postman, Set your request type as “GET”, enter the API endpoint /user, and make sure to add a Header key for “x-api-key” and specify your API value.
 Hit “Send” to complete the request.